One to one support

 We are experiencing a high level of demand for our services at the moment, which unfortunately means our waiting lists are longer than usual.
 This may mean we take a few months to offer you local support.
 Please bear with us whilst we try to meet this demand.
 If you are struggling in the meantime, please do call Samaritans on 116 123.
 Thank you for your understanding.Contact your local Cruse

 It was such a relief to talk about my grief to someone who would listen and understand what I was going through.

 Frequently Asked Questions

 How many sessions you receive will depend on your personal circumstances.
-However our volunteers generally recommend anything between one and six support sessions.
+However we generally recommend anything between one and six support sessions.

 Our one to one support sessions take place either on the phone, over Zoom or in person.
 The choice of where the session takes place will depend on your personal circumstances and proximity to your local Cruse branch.